pg-support/supt-km/docs/2. Troubleshooting/Product/Hardware/Spark 40/Sound Issues/Intermittent noise from the speaker (Popping Noise).md

 # Intermittent noise from the speaker (Popping Noise)

+**Symptom:****

 > Sometimes there’s this noise in my Spark.
 >
 > Speaker rattles/crackles when playing.
 >
 > There's a popping noise with Spark.

+**Solution:**
 - Verify if it’s the speaker rattle with certain frequency/volume -> RMA
-- Verify if it’s the popping noise when the amp is turned on/off -> RMA
+- Verify if it’s the popping noise when the amp is turned on/off -> RMA (see special case) or DOA

+When you turn on your amp, a constant supply of voltage runs through your amp.
+When you flip the switch and turn the amp off, you are disconnecting the high voltage of the power supply.
+When connecting or disconnecting high voltage, the surge of the voltages often produces a pop noise.

+This popping noise while turning off the Spark amp won’t affect anything.
+If you’d like to resolve the issue, I’ll be happy to help you return the Spark amp to our service center.
+Since your Spark amp might be already out-of-warranty, you will need to pay the repair cost ($80).

 ==- Special Case:==